 The major purpose of the program is to prepare physicians for a career in academic endocrinology, although our fellows pursue careers with varying distributions of effort in clinical care, scientific investigation, and education.
 It is the intent of our program to provide a firm grounding in the fundamentals of clinical practice and endocrine research, an approach that will be useful to the future clinician, investigator, and educator alike.

 Our standard fellowship is a three year training experience.
 During the first year of training, the fellows have an in-depth clinical experience that will later be reduced when their research projects are started.
-Specifically, first-year fellows can expect to devote 70% their effort to clinical training and 20% to research activities; corresponding percentages are 30% (clinical) and 60% (research) for second-year fellows, and 20% (clinical) and 70% (research) for third year fellows.
-The remaining time is devoted to other educational activities (conferences, etc.).
+Specifically, first-year fellows can expect to devote 80% their effort to clinical training and 20% to research activities; corresponding percentages are 20% (clinical) and 80% (research) for second- and third-year fellows.
+Note that other educational activities (conferences, etc.) are included in the effort distributions described above.
 Overall, fellows will complete approximately 80% of their ACGME-required clinical training in the first year, with the remainder of ACGME-required clinical training completed during the second year.
 Importantly, additional clinical experience is obtained in the third year of fellowship.
 Fellows participate in a broad range of endocrine clinics, including general endocrinology, diabetes mellitus, metabolic bone disease, thyroid, reproduction/infertility, pituitary diseases/neuroendocrinology, pediatric endocrinology, and joint clinics staffed by cardiovascular/endocrinology and obstetrics/endocrinology.
 Moreover, options for additional experiences in conjunction with radiology and nuclear medicine are available.

 Our program places a heavy emphasis on research and learning the basic methods of scientific investigation.
 Meaningful participation in research fosters important critical thinking and problem-solving skills; and it provides a deeper understanding of the nature (and limits) of scientific evidence, which is the foundation of medical practice.
 Thus, an in-depth research training is beneficial to all fellows, regardless of a fellow's ultimate career path.